sudhir-yadav/Chess-Robot/README.md

 ##### How it works

-1) After chess moves from one square to another go to step 2
+1) Move the piece from one square to another.
+2) Proceed to step 2.
-2) Then drop () function makes an array name piece_status and moves to step 3
+3) The drop() function creates an array called piece_status and proceeds to step 3 to set the prop-img.
 ![setting-prop-img](https://sudhir-yadav.github.io/Chess-Robot/document/setting_prop.png)

-3) Piece_status is passed to getMovement() function which return an array of chess movement .
-Then go to step 4
+4) The piece_status array is passed as a parameter to the getMovement() function, which returns an array of possible chess movements.
+Proceed to step 4.
-4) Piece_status adn and output of getMovement() function is passed as parameter to checkRules() function.
-Which returns true or false after validation of rules .
-If returned param is true then go to step 5 else goto step 6 [checkRules(piece_status,getPieceMovement(piece_status))]
+5) The piece_status array and the output of the getMovement() function are passed as parameters to the checkRules() function.
+This function validates the rules and returns either true or false.
+If the returned parameter is true, proceed to step 5, else proceed to step 6. [checkRules(piece_status, getPieceMovement(piece_status))]
-5) On true chess pieces is move to destination using  movePieces() function which takes 2 param as argument.after movement goto step 7.
+6) If the returned parameter is true, move the chess piece to the destination using the movePieces() function, which takes two parameters as arguments.
+After the movement, proceed to step 7. [movePieces(piece_drop_pos, chess_piece, piece_status);]
-	[movePieces(piece_drop_pos,chess_piece,piece_status);]
-6) On false move is discarded.
+7) If the returned parameter is false, discard the move.
-7) movePieces() moves pieces to appropriate place and if needed makes pieces out of the game .If pieces do not replace each other go to step 9 else go to step 8
+8) The movePieces() function moves the pieces to the appropriate place and, if necessary, removes pieces from the game.
+If the pieces do not replace each other, proceed to step 9, else proceed to step 8.
-8) showOutPiece() is called and inactive pieces are shown in then seperate section .
-Then go to step 9
+9) The showOutPiece() function is called, and the inactive pieces are displayed in a separate section.
+Proceed to step 9.
-9) End
+10) The process ends.